How Does the Cold Weather Priority Initiative Work?

 Fortunately, situations where supplies of fuel are short and the cold is extreme are relatively rare.

-However, the CWP initiative provides a new layer of support that enables fuel suppliers to be pro-active in their support of CWP customers, and provides a positive link into the wider support network available for them.
+However, the CWP initiative provides a new layer of support that enables fuel suppliers to be pro-active in their support of CWP customers.